WCVB-TV: Beginnings

 The original WHDH-TV signed off for the last time on March 18, 1972, and was replaced by the new WCVB-TV early the next morning.
-However, the Herald-Traveler refused to hand over its facilities to the new channel 5, forcing the station to rent tower space for its transmitter from WBZ-TV (channel 4); during the final months of its operation, WHDH-TV was court-ordered to sign off daily at 1:00 a.m. so that WCVB-TV could test its equipment.
-WCVB used an old International Harvester dealership in Needham to serve as its studio facility, which the station continues to operate from to this day.
-Although WCVB operates under a different license, it claims the history of the former WHDH-TV as its own (a similar situation exists locally with the present-day WHDH and the former WNAC-TV [channel 7]).
-It also inherited all of WHDH-TV's personnel, including anchorman Jack Hynes and sportscaster Don Gillis.
+The Herald-Traveler refused to hand over its facilities to the new channel 5, forcing the station to rent tower space for its transmitter from WBZ-TV (channel 4); during the final months of its operation, WHDH-TV was court-ordered to sign off daily at 1 a.m. so that WCVB-TV could test its equipment.
+WCVB purchased a former International Harvester sales and service facility in Needham to serve as its studio facility along Route 128, which the station continues to operate from to this day.
+Although WCVB operates under a different license and celebrates station anniversaries using its 1972 sign-on date, it inherited all of WHDH-TV's personnel, including anchorman Jack Hynes and sportscaster Don Gillis, all transferred to WCVB-TV with the termination of the WHDH-TV license.

-CBS was not pleased with the prospect of being subjected to numerous preemptions of its programs in the nation's fifth-largest market at the time (as of 2016, it is the seventh-largest), especially since channel 5 – under the WHDH license – had been its second-largest affiliate and largest on the East Coast.
+However, WCVB did not inherit its predecessor's CBS affiliation.
+Boston Broadcasters' plans for a large amount of local programming would have resulted in heavy preemptions of network programming.
+CBS was not pleased with the prospect of being subjected to numerous preemptions of its programs in the nation's fifth-largest market at the time (as of 2016, it is the seventh-largest), especially since WCVB would have inherited WHDH's status as CBS's second-largest affiliate and largest on the East Coast.
 It refused to have anything to do with WCVB, and moved its programming back to WNAC-TV, which had been Boston's original CBS affiliate from 1948 to 1960.
-More or less by default, WCVB signed up with ABC.
+NBC was entrenched with WBZ-TV, and in any event was even less tolerant of preemptions than CBS.
+More or less by default, WCVB affiliated with ABC.